mortenjc/Q1/docs/source/emulator.rst

 ========

 The Q1 Emulator architecture is shown below.
-Operationally it consists of two paths, one for initialisation (blue arrows going up) and one for the runtime emulation (yellow arros going down).
+Operationally it consists of two paths: Initialisation (blue up arrows) and Runtime emulation (yellow down arrows).
 The Q1 Emulator makes use of a **z80 emulator** which in turn interfaces to **memory** and **IO**.
 Memory is loaded with **programs** by a **loader** and IO devices are initialised: **display buffer** is cleared and **disk** is populated with a **filesystem**.
 These abstractions are described in the :ref:`python_modules` section.

-On the initialisation is done the emulator enters a repeated series of single instruction **steps**.
+Once the initialisation is done the emulator enters a repeated series of single instruction **steps**.